m-labs/artiq/doc/manual/management_system.rst

 Command-line client
 -------------------

-The command-line client connects to the master and permits modification and monitoring of the databases, monitoring the experiment schedule and log, and submitting experiments.
+The :ref:`command-line client <frontend-artiq-client>` connects to the master and permits modification and monitoring of the databases, monitoring the experiment schedule and log, and submitting experiments.

 Dashboard
 ---------

-The dashboard connects to the master and is the main way of interacting with it.
+The :ref:`dashboard <frontend-artiq-dashboard>` connects to the master and is the main way of interacting with it.
 The main features of the dashboard are scheduling of experiments, setting of their arguments, examining the schedule, displaying real-time results, and debugging TTL and DDS channels in real time.

 Experiment scheduling
 *********************